 4. How you spend leisure time

 Couples who spend leisure time with each other have the best relationships.
-If you’re someone who’s happy when with your partner, that’s a good sign of relationship happiness.
+If you’re someone who’s content when with your partner, that’s a sure sign of relationship happiness.

-Happy couples are people who are determined to spend time together, despite their different interests, hobbies, friends or pressures like kids and work.
+Happy couples are people who are determined to spend time together, despite their different interests, hobbies, friends or pressures.
 It’s not simply the amount of time you spend together, but the quality of this together time.
 Fun, play, novelty and pleasure can be enjoyed in small amounts of time and are very important for nurturing your relationship.

 5. How you give your attention